MINDSET-SUDO/opp-main/reminder.md

 x-stics of object oriented systems

-objects
+1.focus on capturing structure and behavioural information systems

-classes template define and create objects
+2.objects and classes template used and create specific instances or  objects

-methods
+3.methods(action that an object can perform)and messages (procedure call from one object to another)

+4.encapsulation(combination of data and processes into a single entity )

-processes that the object should carry out include making an appointment checking last visit
+5.processes that the object should carry out include making an appointment checking last visit

-inheritance

-polymorphism
+6.inheritance(placing attributes and methods that are common are placed in one class and inherited with the class below)

+7.message hiding (hides how the modules implements the entire functionally and gives out relevant information to the users)

+**abstract classes - classes that are used as templates for other specific classes**

+polymorphisims -
+messages is interprated differently by classes and objects

+Dynamic binding - technique that delays typing the object utill run time

+static binding - type of the object is determined at compile time

-## aspecs of object oriented
+## aspects of object oriented

+### user case
+focuses on how the user interacts with the system

+        use case - describes how the user is interacting with the system

+        user driven -use case are primarly modelling tools defining behaviour of the system

 ### Architecture-centric
 means that the underlying software architecture of the evolving system specification,construction and documentation of thw system